mialkin/docs/unix/tools.md

 -   u — user, file owner
 -   g — group, members of the file's group
 -   o — others, users who are neither the file's owner nor memebers of the file's group
--   a — all, all three of the aboce, same as `ugo`
+-   a — all, all three of the above, same as `ugo`

 Operators: